CZhouLab/LncFusion/README.md

 **Note:**

 -	LncFusion can accept the FASTQ files uncompressed (.fastq) or compressed by gzip (.fastq.gz) as input files.
+-	LncFusion is recommended to be run on a computing cluster due to high memory usage from STAR-Fusion, Arriba, and STAR-SEQR (all of which use STAR for alignment).
+Example LSF job script:
+#BSUB -L /bin/bash
+#BSUB -q long
+#BSUB -n 20
+#BSUB -W 2:00
+#BSUB -J LncFusion
+#BSUB -o LncFusion.out
+#BSUB -e LncFusion.err
+#BSUB -R rusage[mem=20G]

 **Usage**
 ```bash